vicpinm/PresenterAdapter/README.md

 You have to override onCreate method to iniciate your view.
 Also, you can override onDestroy method if you need to implement any destroy logic for your view.
 Inside your presenter class, you have access to getData() method, in order to get the current data instance for the view, obtained from the adapter data.
 Also, inside your adapter class, you have accdess to getView() method, in order to interact with your view class.

 See CountryPresenter.java class in sample module for details.

 ### Multiple view type adapter

 It is very easy to implement multiple view types in your adapter.
-In this case, instead of use SimpleAdapterPresenter, you have to implement your own adapter, in order to implement your representation logic.
+Instead of use SimpleAdapterPresenter, you have to implement your own adapter, in order to implement your representation logic.
+Your adapter class must extends from PresenterAdapter class.
-PresenterAdapter parent class has only one abstract method you have to implement, getViewInfo(int position) method.
+PresenterAdapter class has only one abstract method you have to implement, getViewInfo(int position) method.
 This method returns an instance of ViewInfo class, which holds an association between your view class and your layour resource.
-This association could be in the ViewHolder class itself, with a method in this class that return the layout associated the view class.
-But that approximation is less flexible because you can't specify diferent layouts for the same view class.

 ##### Example of different types of views based on item position, using the same view class and differents layouts: